-At the heart of the Edinburgh Poverty Commission is our commitment to listen and respond to the real voices of people who are struggling to get by in this city.
+At the heart of the Edinburgh Poverty Commission was our commitment to listen and respond to the real voices of people struggling to get by in this city.

 Capturing citizens voices

-The most important role of the commission is to listen to and work with citizens with real experience of living in poverty in Edinburgh.
-We are doing this by:
+The most important role of the Commission was to listen to and work with citizens with real experience of living in poverty in Edinburgh.
+We did this by:

-- Making sure our commission membership includes people who have direct experience of living with poverty in our city
+- Making sure our Commission membership included people with direct experience of living with poverty in our city

 - Seeking out views and experiences through regular calls for evidence

 - Inviting citizens and community groups to meet the commission or give evidence at our commission meetings, and

 - Commissioning research to better understand the broad range of experience of poverty in the city, and what works best to prevent it.